cptspacecadet/juice-contracts-v2/contracts/extensions/nftrewards/README.md

 ## Implementation

-`NFTRewardDataSourceDelegate` implements several Juicebox interfaces (`IJBFundingCycleDataSource`, `IJBPayDelegate`, `IJBRedemptionDelegate`) that make it possible to use it as a funding cycle data source.
+`AbstractNFTRewardDelegate` implements several Juicebox interfaces (`IJBFundingCycleDataSource`, `IJBPayDelegate`, `IJBRedemptionDelegate`) that make it possible to use it as a funding cycle data source.
 It also acts as an ERC721 reward token itself.
 The contract is highly configurable through constructor parameters.
 Note that this isn't meant to replace the ERC20 project token distribution.

-In its most basic configuration `NFTRewardDataSourceDelegate` will mint NFTs to participants contributing over some defined minimum and up to some number of NFTs.
+This is an abstract contract, in its most basic implementation, `SimpleNFTRewardDelegate` will mint NFTs to participants contributing over some defined minimum and up to some number of NFTs.
 The constructor parameters are:

 - projectId: JBX project id of the project in question.
 - directory: Platform JBDirectory.